Learning with Multiple Correct Answers -- Regret Bounds under Different Feedback Models: Learning Setup

 \subsection{A Comparison Between Notions of Regret}

 \citet{joshi2025learning} introduce the following notion of regret for online mistake-unknown multi-label learning with respect to a multi-label hypothesis class $\cH$:

-Observe, however, the term $\id\!\left[p_{\cA}(t) \notin h(x_t)\right]$ measures the error of the algorithm \emph{relative to the best hypothesis} $h \in \cH$, rather than with respect to the underlying true set of acceptable labels.
-In contrast, in the online setting we are interested in measuring the learner’s error with respect to the true loss sequence, which motivates Definition~\ref{def:regret-unknown}.

-As seen before, Definition \ref{def:regret-unknown} has the advantage of extending naturally to the mistake-known and set-valued settings.
-In contrast, regret notions defined relative to the best hypothesis do not admit such a direct generalization.
+where $h^* \in \arg \min_{h \in \cH} \sum_{t=1}^T\id\!\left[y_t \notin h(x_t)\right]$.
+Observe, however, that the term $\id\!\left[p_{\cA}(t) \notin h^*(x_t)\right]$ measures the error of the algorithm \azreplace{\emph{relative to the best hypothesis} $h \in \cH$, rather than with respect to the underlying set of acceptable labels.
+In contrast, we are interested in measuring the learner’s error with respect to the true loss sequence, which motivates Definition~\ref{def:regret-unknown}}{relative to the hypothesis that contains the correct label more often—even though such a hypothesis may also include many incorrect labels.
+Thus, competing with such a hypothesis is not necessarily well aligned with the underlying prediction task.
+Instead, we are interested in evaluating hypotheses with respect to the underlying set of acceptable labels, which motivates measuring the learner's error against the true loss sequence, i.e., $\id\!\left[p_{\cA}(t) \notin S_t\right]$, as in Definition~\ref{def:regret-unknown}.
+This definition also extends naturally to the mistake-known and set-valued settings while notions defined as in Equation~\eqref{eq:regret_joshi} do not admit such a direct generalization.}